Broadway and Beyond Performance Guide

 All his life, Evan Hansen has felt invisible.
 But when a tragic event shocks the community and thrusts him into the center of a rapidly evolving controversy, Evan is given the opportunity of a lifetime: the chance to be somebody else.
 A new American musical, Dear Evan Hansen is a deeply personal and profoundly contemporary story about a little lie that changes everything.
 Once you've seen it, you will be moved.
 You will be changed.
 You will be found.

 Frozen follows two royal sisters, Elsa and Anna, whose relationship is put to the test when Elsa’s magical ice powers are unleashed.
 Also in the mix are a strapping iceman, his reindeer, a fast-talking snowman and a too-good-to-be-true prince.
-The score will feature brand new songs as well as beloved favorites from the hit Disney film.
+The score features brand new songs as well as beloved favorites from the hit film.

 HAMILTON: 2016 Tony Awards: Best Musical, Book of a Musical, Original Score, Leading Actor in a Musical (Leslie Odom Jr), Featured Actor in a Musical (Daveed Diggs) Featured Actress in a Musical (Renee Elise Goldsberry), Costume Design of a Musical, Lighting Design of a Musical, Direction of a Musical, Choreography, Orchestrations.